lewagon/dotfiles/01-Ruby/05-Regular-Expressions/Reboot-01-Calculator/README.md

 # Pseudo-code (what are the steps in plain english):
 # 1. Say hello to the user
-# 2. Ask user for first number
+# 2. Ask user for the first number
 # 3. Get user answer
-# 4. Ask user for second number
+# 4. Ask user for the second number
 # 5. etc...
 ```